Contabo vs Raff: Pricing, Performance, and Operational Tradeoffs

 Migrating from Contabo to Raff

-A typical migration takes 30–90 minutes:
+A typical migration takes 30-90 minutes for straightforward VM workloads:

 - Snapshot the Contabo VM in the customer panel and verify it completes.